Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathbox/setoperatoremulator/_index.md

 ---
 title: setOperatorEmulator
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathbox/setoperatoremulator/
+url: /php-java/aspose.slides/mathbox/setoperatoremulator/
 ---

-## setOperatorEmulator(boolean value)  function
+## setOperatorEmulator(boolean value)  method

  Operator Emulator.
  When true, the box and its contents behave as a single operator and inherit the properties of an operator.